In a trial, a court must decide what the facts are. A court determines what the facts are by considering the evidence that is presented to it.

-Much of the Law of Evidence relevant to South Australia is contained in the Evidence Act 1929 (SA).
+Much of the law of evidence relevant to South Australia is contained in the Evidence Act 1929 (SA).

-Legal advice and representation is always advised for anyone charged with an indictable offence.
+Legal advice and representation is always recommended for anyone charged with an indictable offence.
 Please see our information on Applying for Legal Aid if you are charged with an indictable offence and need legal help.

 Evidence must be relevant to the issue being tried.